 Clearly, behavior is heavily involved in all three of these cases.
 The parent is blessing her children, the therapist is helping patients “in straightening out twisted perceptions,” and the teacher is giving his students “more of what is temporarily his,” not irrespective of behavior, but through behavior—as long as that behavior “proceeds from miracle-mindedness.”

 The beauty of this early material is that it is so concrete, and as a result, leaves no room for misunderstanding.
 Yet we can find very similar snapshots of loving behavior all through the Course.
 Here is a group of three such snapshots:

 The simplest level of teaching appears to be quite superficial.
-It consists of what seem to be very casual encounters; a “chance” meeting of two apparent strangers in an elevator, a child who is not looking where he is going running into an adult “by chance,” two students “happening” to walk home together.
-These are not chance encounters.
+It consists of what seem to be very casual encounters: a “chance” meeting of two apparent strangers in an elevator, a child who is not looking where he is going running into an adult “by accident,” two students who “happen” to walk home together.
+These are not chance happenings.
 Each of them has the potential for becoming a teaching-learning situation.
 Perhaps the seeming strangers in the elevator will smile to one another; perhaps the adult will not scold the child for bumping into him; perhaps the students will become friends.
 Even at the level of the most casual encounter, it is possible for two people to lose sight of separate interests, if only for a moment.
 That moment will be enough.
 Salvation has come.
 (M-3.2:1-8)